Aaron2464/logo-icons-lookup-api-serverless/.github/PULL_REQUEST_TEMPLATE.md

-### If you are adding a logo icon, please check off the following:
+### If you are adding a logo icon, please ensure the following:

-- [ ] Logo icon filenames are named after the company it represents
+- [ ] The logo icon filename is named after the company it represents.
-- [ ] Logo icons are a square in dimensions and original image is no less than 200x200 pixels
+- [ ] The logo icon must be square (same height and width), with a minimum resolution of 200x200 pixels.
-- [ ] They are not a duplicate of other logo icons in the repository
+- [ ] The logo is not a duplicate of any other logo icons in the repository.
-- [ ] Logo icon is not an SVG
+- [ ] The logo icon file format is not SVG